extoam/shop_test/README.md

-Selenium Automated test suite for the following site: https://shop.polymerproject.org/ Test Suite includes following test cases:
+Selenium Automated test suite for the  site: https://shop.polymerproject.org/ Test Suite includes following test cases:
 - Click on the home page the “Men’s outerwear” and verify the list of items
 - Click on the home page the “Ladies outerwear” and verify the list of items